 • Easy-going personality

-Here is the list of the best dog breeds for small apartments:
+Here are ten best dog breeds for small apartments:

 • Bassett Hound